Infrared problem in perturbative quantum field theory: Outline of Epstein-Glaser approach

-We refer the reader to~\cite{epstein1973role,scharf2014,brunetti2000microlocal,hollands2002existence} for the proof that one can construct the time-ordered products satisfying the above axioms.
+The above conditions were stated for bosonic fields and have to be slightly modified in the case of fields with Fermi statistics (see e.g.~\cite{duch2018weak}).
+We refer the reader to~\cite{epstein1973role,scharf2014,brunetti2000microlocal,hollands2002existence} for the construction of the time-ordered products satisfying the above axioms.
 Let us mention that the time-ordered products are not defined uniquely.
-Assuming that all the time-ordered products with at most $n$ arguments are fixed one can redefine
+Assume that all the time-ordered products with at most $n$ arguments are fixed.
+Then two possible definitions of the vacuum expectation value